EvitanRelta/gitconfig/README.md

 ### `git cone`

-Continues the rebase/cherry-pick/merge/etc. command and prevent editing the commit message _(similar to `--no-edit` flag for `git commit`)_.
+Continues the rebase/cherry-pick/merge/etc. command while preventing the prompt for editing the commit message _(similar to `--no-edit` flag for `git commit`)_.

 ```bash
 # Alias for: